AnonHappySubmit/QA_anony/readme.md

 Above is the problem figure: Potentially misleading interpretation of a low-quality image. (a) The complete image with a pulmonary nodule highlighted within the red circle. (b) The same image with a few slices missing.
 The image from (b) can be misinterpreted as lacking a pulmonary nodule to human reviewers and AI algorithms alike.

 <img src="/example_image/Framework.png" width="600">
-We introduce this QA framework, which includes bbjective assessment on DICOM and NIfTI, subjective assessment with batch are included.
+We introduce this QA framework, which includes objective assessment on DICOM and NIfTI, subjective assessment with batch.

 <img src="/example_image/MiniStudy.png" width="800">
 We also show a mini machine learning study here.
 The comparison of predicted cancer probability of complete scan and slices-lost scan.
 The scans are all from cancer patients.
 The slices-lost is caused by data transfer problems, and re-transfer make the scan complete.